-The 18 hectare, Saint Emilion vineyard of Chateau Jean Faure is planted to 54% Cabernet Franc, 40% Merlot and 6% Malbec.
+The 18-hectare, Saint Emilion vineyard of Chateau Jean Faure is planted to 50% Cabernet Franc, 45% Merlot, and 5% Malbec.
 Chateau Jean Faure is an interesting Right Bank estate, due in large part to the unique vineyard cepage with their high percentages of Cabernet Franc and Malbec.

-To produce the wine of Chateau Jean Faure, vinification takes place in 80 hectoliter, concrete vats that are shaped slightly differently than you find in most St. Emilion cellars.
+To produce the wine of Chateau Jean Faure, vinification takes place in 80-hectoliter, concrete vats that are shaped slightly differently than you find in most Saint Emilion cellars.
 The concrete vats are wider, making them more similar to those found in Burgundy.
 The grapes are whole berry fermented.
 However, the Malbec are treated differently as a portion of those grapes are vinified whole bunch, meaning the stems used as well.

 Malolactic fermentation takes place in French oak barrels.
-The wine of Chateau Jean Faure is aged in 60% new, French oak barrels for an average of 18 months.
-Stephane Derenoncourt consults the wine making at this St. Emilion property.
-Production is on average, close to 8,000 cases of Chateau Jean Faure per vintage.
+It should be noted the aging for Chateau Jean Faure is done in a combination of 40% new French oak barrels, demi-muid, and foudres.
+Stephane Derenoncourt consults the winemaking and vineyard management.
+Production is on average, close to 5,000 cases of Chateau Jean Faure per vintage.

 When to Drink Chateau Jean Faure, Anticipated Maturity, Decanting Time